molgenis/molgenis-ops-helm/charts/molgenis-grafana/README.md

 ### Configure the application in the Grafana deployment
 There are several values in the `values.yml` you need to fill in based upon the Application you create in https://auth.molgenis.org.

-These are the only properties you need to configuration
+These are the only properties you need to configure the following properties.

 ```ini
 grafana.grafana\.ini.auth\.github.client_id=client id